Start your college adventure with a compass

 If you are interested in applying for an Emotional Support Animal (ESA) while attending FLC, you will need documentation from a licensed mental health provider.

 Yes, you will need to complete your new student check list before arriving to campus.
 You will also need to upload a photo for your Skycard before the start of the program.
-Checklist items can be found in your admission portal.
+Find your checklist items in your admission portal.

 Fort Lewis College1000 Rim DriveDurango, CO 81301